-The department has a strong three-field approach with active programs in Archaeology, Sociocultural Anthropology, and Physical Anthropology.
+The department has a strong three-field approach with active programs in Archaeology, Sociocultural Anthropology, and Biological Anthropology.
 Program strengths in Archaeology include the origins of agriculture and pastoralism; paleoethnobotany; zooarchaeology; geoarchaeology, landscape archaeology; and environmental archaeology.
-Sociocultural Anthropology foci include politics, pluralism, and religion; indigenous political movements; the politics of gender and sexuality; fertility and population; global health and the environment; and medical anthropology.
-Program strengths in Physical Anthropology include human and primate evolution; the ecology and conservation of modern primates; human physiology; quantitative studies of morphology and genetics; and human life history.
+Sociocultural Anthropology foci include politics, pluralism and religion; indigenous political movements; the politics of gender and sexuality; fertility and population; global health and the environment; and medical anthropology.
+Program strengths in Biological Anthropology include human and primate evolution; the ecology and conservation of modern primates; human physiology; quantitative studies of morphology and genetics; and human life history.

 Departmental Requirements and Graduate Student Evaluation Procedures